urielulises-a/urielulises-a/README.md

 ## 🚀 Skills and Technologies

 - **Programming Languages:** Java, Python, C++
-- **Web Development:** HTML, CSS, JavaScript
+- **Web Development:** PHP
-- **Database:** MySQL, MongoDB
+- **Database:** MySQL
-- **Tools and Frameworks:** Git, Bootstrap
+- **Tools and Frameworks:** Git
 - **Operating Systems:** Windows, Linux

 ## 👾 Video Game Enthusiast

 When I'm not immersed in the code world, I love exploring virtual realms.
-Some of my favorite games include: rust, league of legends, world of tanks and souls-like games .
+Some of my favorite games include: rust, league of legends, world of tanks and souls-like games.

 ## 📚 Lifelong Learner